-ESG Analisis
+ESG Analysis

 ESG analysis takes place from a top-down and a bottom-up perspective in investment ideas generation.
 A top-down approach involves identifying ESG factors and trends that generate different risks, opportunities, and impacts among industries and geographies.
 The list of ESG topics is broad, and not all of these factors are equally relevant to all sectors.
-Environmental criteria include resource management, emissions, pollution, etc. Social factors refer to the company's relationship with consumers or customers, the community, its workers, and the supply chain.
+Environmental criteria include resource management, waste, emissions, and pollution, as well as systemic issues such as climate change and biodiversity loss, etc. Social factors refer to the company's relationship with consumers or customers, the community, its workers, and the supply chain, including human rights.
 Finally, corporate governance considerations involve executive compensation, board composition, audit processes, shareholders', and bondholders' rights, etc. The basis of the evaluation is the materiality analysis of ESG issues by industry.
 The traditional analysis of sectors and industries is also informed by long-term trends related to ESG issues such as climate change, resource scarcity, demographic, and social changes, etc.

 From a bottom-up perspective, the analysis seeks to identify the issuers and its value chain exposure to ESG risks or opportunities, how these are managed by companies (through policies, systems, practices, commitments, and goals, etc.), and the effectiveness of this management through its impact or influence on the financial and sustainability performance.
 The analysis considers past evolution, current situation, and prospects.
 Also, the analysis has a comparative perspective among industry peers.
 The assessment includes a review of ESG controversies related to the portfolio issuers.
 ESG controversies are incidents or events with negative impacts on stakeholders, society, or the environment.
+The systemic sustainability themes are issues that affect stakeholders and financial interests of investments.
+These are risks transmitted through the economies and financial markets, involving the whole system with limited possibility of mitigation through asset diversification in portfolios.